ariaalinejad/Automatic-Trajectory-Ball-Spin-and-Velocity-Tracking-Applied-to-Bowling/README.md

 # Automatic Trajectory Ball Spin and Velocity Tracking Applied to Bowling

+This project was part of the course "Image Analysis and Computer Vision" at politecnico di milano.

+# Introduction (taken from the report)
 Given a video of a bowling game our implementation aims at providing useful information to the player and the viewers about each delivery.
 The goal is to provide as accurate as possible information about the spin, velocity and trajectory of the ball at a processing speed that is as low as